lmu-osc/Collaborative-RStudio-GitHub/README.md

 <img src="assets/new-overview.png" width="750">
 <br/>

 In this example, the file you will contribute is required to simulate the evolutionary trajectory of an imaginary bird species’ body size.
 We will use RStudio and GitHub to collate all species files and plot them all up together at the end.
-We will also discover the skull and beak shapes associated with each species you contributed (after they 'evolved' through a simple brownian motion  model which assumes steps to progress comletely at random).
+We will also discover the skull and beak shapes associated with each species you contributed (after they 'evolved' through a simple brownian motion  model which assumes steps to progress completely at random).

 ![](gif.gif)